malcolmsailor/efficient_rhythms/docs/settings.md

     For example, if `choir_assignments == [1, 0]`, voice 0 will be
     assigned to `choirs[1]`, voice 1 will be assigned to `choirs[0]`, voice 2 (if it exists) will be assigned to `choirs[1]`, and so on.
-    By default, or if passed an empty sequence, all voices are assigned to choir 0. \# TODO change this default to loop through choirs by default
+    By default, or if passed an empty sequence, voices are assigned to choirs in counting order (i.e., voice 0 is assigned to choir 0, voice 1 to choir 1, etc.), except that if there are more voices than choirs, the choirs are looped through.

     If
     <a href="#randomly_distribute_between_choirs">`randomly_distribute_between_choirs`</a>